 Leisure Studies is the critical study and analysis of leisure.
 Professor Spracklen's work on leisure uses history, philosophy and sociology to understand the meaning and purpose of leisure: how free leisure choices are, and how much modern leisure is a product of constraints.
-He has published four key monographs on leisure theory, all with Palgrave Macmillan: The Meaning and Purpose of Leisure (2009); Constructing Leisure: Historical and Philosophical Debates (2011); Whiteness and Leisure (2013); and Digital Leisure (2015).
+He has published seven key monographs on leisure theory: The Meaning and Purpose of Leisure (2009); Constructing Leisure: Historical and Philosophical Debates (2011); Whiteness and Leisure (2013); Digital Leisure (2015); Critical Event Studies (2016, with Ian Lamond); and The Evolution of Goth Culture (2018, with Beverley Spracklen).
 Professor Spracklen has published widely on leisure in journals such as Leisure Studies, Annals of Leisure Research, Leisure/Loisir and World Leisure Journal.
 He is interested in subcultures, identities, spaces and hegemonies of leisure - his research on tourism, folk music and morris, Goth, heavy metal and sport is all underpinned by a concern with the problem of leisure.
 His research is influenced by Habermas, Adorno, Gramsci, Bourdieu and Marx.

 Professor Spracklen is also the author of a textbook on leisure, also published by Palgrave Macmillan: Leisure, Sports and Society (2013).